SweHostingPoland/forked-aether/README.md

 4. ???
 5. profit

-## Testing
-need to test aether without having to manually add the egg? there is a directory named [`📂 /testing`](/testing) for testing the egg on a Ubuntu environment. check it out i guess?
+need to test aether? there is a directory named [`📂 /testing`](/testing) for testing the egg on a Ubuntu environment. check it out i guess?

-## Hostings that use aether
+## 🖥️ Hostings that use aether
 | Hostings | About | Custom banner? | Notes |
 |---|---|---|---|
 | [**OrynCloud**](https://www.oryncloud.com/) | Host your perfect game server with lightning-fast speeds, 99.9% uptime, and DDoS protection.
 The premier choice for serious gamers in India. | ✅ | Used in free hosting

-want your hosting listed here and/or have a custom banner? [email me!](mailto:hi@amogusreal.tech)
+want your hosting listed here and/or have a custom banner? [email me!](mailto:hi@amogusreal.tech) it's free!

-## Contributors
+## 👥 Contributors
 wanna contribute? thanks! to start contributing, you have to [fork this repo](https://github.com/lonersoft/aether/fork) and then [open a PR](https://github.com/lonersoft/aether/compare).

 <a href="https://github.com/lonersoft/aether/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=lonersoft/aether" />
 </a>

-## Stargazers
+## 🌟 Stargazers
 <a href="https://github.com/lonersoft/aether/stargazers/">
   <picture>
     <source media="(prefers-color-scheme: light)" srcset="http://reporoster.com/stars/lonersoft/aether">